ForexVue

-Free, instant calculators for forex traders.
-Manage risk, plan your trades, and understand your costs, no sign-up required.
+Free, instant calculators and market tools for forex traders.
+Manage risk, plan your trades, and see which markets are open right now.

 Successful forex trading depends on precise math.
 Before entering any trade, you need to know your pip value, the correct position size for your risk tolerance, how much margin is required, and your potential profit or loss.
 These forex calculators remove the guesswork and help you make informed decisions every time you open a position.